Carl0339887/computationalphysics_N2013301220058/README.md

     fib.append(fib[-1]+fib[-2])

 fibonacci(8)
-print 'DO NOT click "Raw". '
+print 'DO NOT click "Raw" of README.md'
 ```

 <!--